Cyphrme/Coze/README.md

 Including unnecessary labels is not recommended.
 For example, the JSON object `{"pay":{...},"sig":...}` doesn't need the label `coz` if implicitly known by applications.
-The following should generally be omitted: `key` may be looked up by applications by using `tmb`, the fields `can`, `cad`, and `czd` are recalculatable, and the label `coz` may be inferred.
+The following may generally be omitted: `key` may be looked up by applications by using `tmb`, the fields `can`, `cad`, and `czd` are recalculatable, and the label `coz` may be inferred.